 - A blood transfusion typically takes 1-4 hours, depending on the reason for the procedure.

 - The benefits of a transfusion may last for up to 2 weeks but vary depending on circumstances.

 - There are various types of transfusion that may provide an individual with specific elements of blood, such as plasma or red blood cells.

 The effectiveness of a blood transfusion and the improvements a person may experience regarding their symptoms or energy levels vary between individuals.

 The length of time it takes for a blood transfusion to take effect depends on why a person needs the transfusion.
-One study showed that people with cancer and anemia reported a significant increase in their sense of well-being, and their hemoglobin counts, immediately after receiving a transfusion of red blood cells.

 However, a blood transfusion, or multiple transfusions, may take longer to be effective in people who have experienced a traumatic injury; but this will depend on the amount of blood they have lost and whether they have any other conditions.